Chemical Reactions: Balancing Equations and Reaction Types

 8.1 Start Here: What a Chemical Equation Is Really Saying

-A chemical equation is a shorthand way to show a chemical reaction.
-It uses formulas instead of words.
-The substances you start with are called reactants.
-The substances you end up with are called products.
-An arrow (→) separates the two sides — it means "produces."
+A chemical equation is the chemist's shorthand for showing a reaction.
+It uses formulas instead of full words.
+The starting substances are the reactants.
+The new substances formed are the products.
+The arrow (→) means "produces."

-Numbers in front of formulas are called coefficients.
-They tell you how many of each molecule is involved.
-The small numbers inside a formula (like the 2 in H₂O) are subscripts — they tell you how many atoms are in one molecule.
-Never change subscripts to balance an equation.
-Only change coefficients.
+Numbers in front of formulas are coefficients.
+They tell you how many particles or moles of each substance are involved.
+The small numbers inside a formula, like the 2 in H2O, are subscripts.
+Those belong to the substance itself.
+Do not change subscripts to balance an equation.
+Change coefficients only.

 Do not miss this